wgnr/delilah-resto/README.md

 cd delilah-resto
 npm install
 ```
-3. You have to rename the file ".env_sample" to ".env" and replace YOUR_PASSPHRASE_HERE with your own passphrase.
+3. Rename the file ".env_sample" to ".env" and replace YOUR_PASSPHRASE_HERE with your own passphrase.
 ```bash
 mv .env_sample .env
 sed -i 's/YOUR_PASSPHRASE_HERE/example_of_your_passphrase/g' .env